julianchok25/dj_events_social_interaction/README.md

 ### Create posts, events and custom your profile

-post your interests to your public followers and other managers that is hiring new talents.!!
+post your interests to your public followers and other managers that is hiring new talents.
+![image4](https://i.imgur.com/JGcC2Zm.png)

 Also, create next event.

-![image4](https://i.imgur.com/JGcC2Zm.png)
 ![image5](https://i.imgur.com/qfFMqWa.png)

 ## Bugs